 One day, in the near future, some drone army might do the delivery with their robotic white gloves!

 So in all that time, I've learned a few tricks about getting the best out of Amazon.com.
-I've read all the articles out there claiming to be Amazon “hacks,” where they just list membership benefits or tell you to check out Warehouse Deals or enlighten you about “subscribe and save.”
+I've read all the articles out there claiming to be Amazon “hacks,” where they just list membership benefits, tell you about the Fire stick, or tell you to check out Warehouse Deals or enlighten you about “subscribe and save.”
 Seriously, everyone knows about subscribe and save.
 Those posts are nice reminders, but those aren't exactly hacks.

 Warehouse Deals is where Amazon sells any open-box and used products.
 You can often save big bucks because this is where they sell any returns and trade-ins.
 You get free shipping with Prime plus a 30-day return policy.
 It's certainly worth a look, there are hundreds of thousands of products here.